Skip to content

 Slow performance — Use a USB SSD instead of an SD card.
 Check for CPU throttling with vcgencmd get_throttled (should return 0x0).

-Service will not start — Check logs with journalctl -u openclaw --no-pager -n 100 and run openclaw doctor --non-interactive.
+Service will not start — Check logs with journalctl --user -u openclaw-gateway.service --no-pager -n 100 and run openclaw doctor --non-interactive.
+If this is a headless Pi, also verify lingering is enabled: sudo loginctl enable-linger "$(whoami)".

 ARM binary issues — If a skill fails with “exec format error”, check whether the binary has an ARM64 build.
 Verify architecture with uname -m (should show aarch64).